ess-dmsc/streaming-data-types/README.md

 ## Backwards compatibility

 Please, avoid changes which break binary compatibility.
 Flatbuffers documentation contains good information about how to maintain binary compatibility.
+If you need to make breaking changes to schemas that are not under development, acquire a new schema id.

 Schemas that are under development should be clearly marked as such in the schema file and in the **Schema ids** below to warn users of possible loss of backwards compatibility.